Oregon Coast Scenery Provides Backdrop for New Disney Animated Film

 The film’s backdrop resembles the Oregon coast.
 Offshore, you’ll even see an animated image of Cannon Beach’s iconic Haystack Rock.

-e Nourigat, who grew up in Portland.
+That’s because the seven-minute film was written and directed by Natalie Nourigat, who grew up in Portland.
 In creating the film, she drew inspiration from her own recollection of childhood visits to the Oregon coast.

 In an interview with NPR’s “All Things Considered,” Nourigat, said “Far From the Tree” was “based on something really personal.
 She recalled, “growing up in Oregon, going to the beach with my family and how special it was just to all be together.”

-home to explore a Pacific Northwest shoreline filled with new and engaging sights, smells, and sounds.
+The story centers upon a parent and child raccoon who ventures from their forest home to explore a Pacific Northwest shoreline filled with new and engaging sights, smells, and sounds.

 The child raccoon joyfully explores the beach, from tidepools and seashells to puffins and seagulls.
 Yet, while the child raccoon romps, the parent warns of the dangers amid the beauty.